syncfusion-content/javascript-docs/js/Grid/Concepts-and-Features/Columns.md

 # Columns

-Colums are a key feature in **Grid** to define schema in a control based on datasource.
+Columns are a key feature in **Grid** to define schema in a control based on a datasource.
 It is useful to map field to datasource values.

 ## Formatting

-**Formatting** is used to convert data values to human readable formats using specific culture settings.
+**Formatting** is used to convert data values to human readable formats by using specific culture settings.
 In **ejGrid**, you have an option to format a particular column through the **format** property.
 For more details about **globalize.js**, refer to the link ([https://github.com/jquery/globalize](https://github.com/jquery/globalize)).
 The following code example shows you how to use formatting in **Grid**.

 {% highlight html %}